isomerpages/mof-vital/media-library/publications/_posts/2023-02-07-post-VITAL Communities of Practice (CoP) 2023.md

 <p style="font-size: 18px;color:#585858;text-align:justify;">
 We look forward to seeing our service partners again at the next CoP event!
 </p>
+<a href = "/files/COP opening.pdf">Opening remarks by VITAL Chief Executive</a>

+<a href = "/files/COP VITAL.pdf">Presentation by VITAL: Leading Robotics and Automation for Corporate Services in Singapore Public Service</a>

+<a href = "/files/COP UiPath.pdf">Presentation by UiPath: Towards intelligent process automation for shared services</a>

+<a href = "/files/COP closing.pdf">Closing remarks by VITAL Chief Executive</a>

 <img src="/images/Media/COP 1.jpg">
 <font size="-1">VITAL CoP 2023 focused on the topic of digitalisation and automation in corporate services.</font>
 <br>